MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ![New Settings app homepage](images/new-settings-app.png)

 **New features and settings**
-- Settings search: search for settings from the Settings homepage using keywords or the setting's name
+- Settings search: search for settings from the Settings homepage using keywords or the setting's name.
 - System > Sound:
   - Input and output audio devices: independently choose your input and output audio devices (for example, listen to audio via Bluetooth headphones or use a USB-C microphone for audio input).
 Note: Bluetooth microphones are not supported by HoloLens 2.
-  - App volume: independently adjust the volume of each app
+  - App volume: independently adjust the volume of each app.
-- System > Power & sleep: choose when the device should go to sleep after a period of inactivity
+- System > Power & sleep: choose when the device should go to sleep after a period of inactivity.
-- System > Battery: manually enable battery saver mode or set a battery threshold at which point battery saver mode turns on automatically
+- System > Battery: manually enable battery saver mode or set a battery threshold at which point battery saver mode turns on automatically.
-- Devices > USB: you can disable USB connections by default
+- Devices > USB: you can disable USB connections by default.
 - Network & Internet:
-  - USB-C Ethernet adapters will now appear in Network & Internet
+  - USB-C Ethernet adapters will now appear in Network & Internet.
-  - USB-C Ethernet adapter settings are now available, including its IP address
+  - USB-C Ethernet adapter settings are now available, including its IP address.
-  - You can now enable airplane mode on HoloLens 2
+  - You can now enable airplane mode on HoloLens 2.
 - Apps: you can reset the default apps used for file and link types.
 See [Default app picker](#default-app-picker) for more information.
 - Accounts > Other users: device owners can add users, upgrade standard users to device owners, downgrade device owners to standard users, and remove users.
-- Ease of Access: change text size and some visual effects
+- Ease of Access: change text size and some visual effects.

 **Known issues**
-- Previously placed Settings windows will be removed (see note above)
+- Previously placed Settings windows will be removed (see note above).
-- Visiting the Notifications page may crash the Settings app (investigating)
+- Visiting the Notifications page may crash the Settings app (investigating).
-- The Ethernet page currently doesn't show up (to be fixed soon)
+- The Ethernet page currently doesn't show up (to be fixed soon).
-- You can no longer rename your device with the Settings app (IT admins can use provisioning packages or MDM to rename devices)
+- You can no longer rename your device with the Settings app (IT admins can use provisioning packages or MDM to rename devices).
-- Battery usage for the new Microsoft Edge may not be accurate, due to its nature as a Win32 desktop application supported by a UWP adapter layer (no fix anticipated soon)
+- Battery usage for the new Microsoft Edge may not be accurate, due to its nature as a Win32 desktop application supported by a UWP adapter layer (no fix anticipated soon).

 ### Default app picker